paperclip-ui/legacy-paperclip/documentation/Syntax/README.md

 #### @export

-The `@export` util allows us to export mixins & classes.
+The `@export` util allows us to export mixins, classes, and keyframes.
 For example, suppose I have a `typography.pc` file:

 ```html
 <style>